 Now publish your updated container and GA4 will now be deployed on your site!

-What Are Additional Benefits of GA4?
+Are there Any Additional Benefits of GA4?

 - GA4 can “measure, unify and de-duplicate” user interaction data.
 This helps us understand the user journey.